2016 Davao City bombing: Government

-The Philippine National Police has placed all of its units nationwide under full alert following the attack while the Davao City Police Office has also set up a hotline specifically for use of the victims' relatives.
+The Philippine National Police placed all of its units nationwide under full alert following the attack while the Davao City Police Office has also set up a hotline specifically for use of the victims' relatives.

-President Rodrigo Duterte declared a "state of emergency on account of lawless violence" in the Philippines as the whole city of Davao was placed on lockdown.
+President Rodrigo Duterte declared a "state of emergency on account of lawless violence" in the Philippines as the entirety of Davao City was placed on lockdown.
 Under the declaration, the Armed Forces of the Philippines are given the authority to conduct law enforcement operations normally done by the Philippine National Police, but unlike martial law, the writ of habeas corpus is not suspended.
-While no nationwide curfew has been imposed, residents were advised to stay indoors as police and soldiers set up checkpoints and search vehicles and houses.
-Duterte also postponed a scheduled state visit to Brunei that would have taken place from 4 to 5 September.
+While no nationwide curfew has been imposed, residents were advised to stay indoors as police and soldiers set up checkpoints and searched vehicles and houses.
+Duterte also postponed a scheduled state visit to Brunei scheduled on 4 to 5 September.

 Non-state parties

-On September 4, 2016, the Communist Party of the Philippines has accused the United States of instigating the bomb attack.
-In a statement, Siegfried Red of the CPP's Southern Mindanao Regional Party Committee claimed Washington planned the bombing to derail the peace talks between the communist party and the Duterte administration.
+On September 4, 2016, the Communist Party of the Philippines accused the United States of instigating the bomb attack.
+In a statement, Siegfried Red of the CPP's Southern Mindanao Regional Party Committee claimed that the US planned the bombing to derail the peace talks between the party and the Duterte administration.
 The communist group has accused the Central Intelligence Agency in particular with collaborating with critics of the peace talks, ultra-rightists groups linked to the Armed Forces of the Philippines, and drug lords.

 International

 Countries

-The United States through the US National Security Council expressed readiness to coordinate with local authorities regarding the investigation of the incident and offered condolences to the relatives of the victims of the blast.
+The United States, through the US National Security Council expressed readiness to coordinate with local authorities regarding the investigation of the incident and offered condolences to the relatives of the victims of the blast.
 Australia, Brunei, Cambodia, China, France, Indonesia, Japan, Malaysia, Singapore, South Korea, Spain and Vietnam also expressed their condolences and condemning the attack.
-Similarly, Israel, through their embassy in the country expressed condolences to the victims and wishes speedy recovery to the injured.
+Similarly, Israel, through their embassy in the country expressed condolences to the victims and wished a speedy recovery to the injured.

-The governments of Canada, China, Singapore, Taiwan, The United Kingdom and The United States issued travel warnings to its citizens, while Australia reiterated its travel warning in the area.
+The governments of Canada, China, Singapore, Taiwan, the United Kingdom and the United States issued travel warnings to its citizens, while Australia reiterated its travel warning in the area.

 Others

-Human rights group Amnesty International acknowledged the tragedy and extended its condolences to the victims.
+Amnesty International acknowledged the tragedy and extended its condolences to the victims.

 Facebook activated its Safety Check feature hours after the bombing.

 Other bombings

-Two separate bomb attacks struck North Cotabato and South Cotabato provinces on Saturday.
+Two separate bomb attacks struck Carmen, Cotabato and Polomolok, South Cotabato on September 3.

-Impact of the Incident
+Impact

-The Miss Universe 2016 which bid and scheduled to be hosted in the Philippines has delayed by the Miss Universe organization to the date: January 30, 2017, due to "security reasons".
+The Miss Universe 2016 pageant which was originally scheduled to be hosted in the Philippines on December 12, 2016, was delayed by the Miss Universe organization to January 30, 2017, due to "security reasons".